maxrowan/mjr5736/README.md

 # MVP

-To run:
+Prerequisites:
-1. Ensure Node is installed.
+Ensure Node is installed.
 	To install, go to https://nodejs.org/en/download/ and click on the download link.

+To Run:
-2. Open a command prompt and navigate to the directory the files are in.
+1. Open a command prompt and navigate to the directory the files are in.

-3. Run the command:
+2. Run the command:
 	> npm install

-4. To launch, run the command:
+3. To launch, run the command:
 	> node server.js

+4. For additional information about the markers being plotted, open a console window in the browser.
+The text and location of incoming tweets are displayed in the console.